oskardudycz/event-driven.io/content/posts/2023-02-26--dont_let_event_driven_architecture_buzzwords_fool_you/index.pl.md

 Knowing what we'd like to achieve, we can go one layer down and define how to do it.
 For instance, how to achieve guarantees like at-least-once delivery, strict ordering, and idempotent handlers.
 That's Messaging; it tells how to handle communication efficiently and is part of the solution space.
 Yet it's still agnostic to a specific technical solution.
 We should select the messaging tooling based on the design and whether it supports the Messaging patterns we have chosen to fulfil it.

 **The design flow should look like this:**
 1. **WHAT?** Describe the business workflow and model it using Event-Driven Architecture.
-That includes communication flow between components, boundaries, etc. Great tools for that are [EventStorming](https://www.eventstorming.com/) and [Event Modeling](https://eventmodeling.org).
+That includes communication flow between components, boundaries, etc. Great tools for that are [EventStorming](https://www.eventstorming.com/).
 2. **HOW?** Design how to get guarantees and define the expected technical flow using Messaging patterns.
 They're already established; no need to reinvent the wheel.
 Gregor Hohpe curated most of them in [Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions](https://www.goodreads.com/book/show/85012.Enterprise_Integration_Patterns) 20 years ago.
 3. **WITH.** Select messaging toolings like RabbitMQ, Kafka, SQS or others that match your requirements.
 As you see, this is the last phase and outcome of the previous steps.